SabauEduard/VroomFood/README.md

 ## Services Structure
 1. AppService
-   * All the functionalities of the app described above
+   * All the functionalities of the app described above and some protected helper functions as estimateDeliveryTime.
+The service calls upon the repositories to perform the actions.

 ## Utils Structure
 1. OrderStatusType (enum)
    * PENDING